reikamoon/beepupper/README.md

 1. Implement UX/UI that is more advanced than previous projects.
 2. Be able to help implement an API.
-3. Plan out how I will split my time between backend and frontend.
+3. Plan out how I will split my time between implementing both backend and frontend.